-In the context of managing various aspects of the Fund's financial risks, the Administering Authority has implemented a number of risk management techniques which cover the total Fund and/or specific employers.
+In the context of managing various aspects of the Fund's financial risks, the Administering Authority is currently implementing a number of risk management techniques.
 In particular:

-- Equity Protection the Fund has implemented protection against potential falls in the equity markets via the use of derivatives.
-The aim of the protection is to provide further stability (or even a reduction) in employer deficit contributions (all other things equal) in the event of a significant equity market fall (although it is recognised that it will not protect the Fund in totality). - Liability Driven Investments (LDI) the Fund has implemented an LDI strategy in order to hedge part of the Fund's assets against changes in certain employer or orphan liabilities.
+- Equity Protection Subject to fair market pricing, the Fund is currently looking to implement protection against potential falls in the equity markets via the use of derivatives.
+The aim of the protection is to provide further stability (or even a reduction) in employer deficit contributions (all other things equal) in the event of a significant equity market fall (although it is recognised that it will not protect the Fund in totality). - Liability Driven Investments (LDI) the Fund is looking to implement an LDI strategy in order to hedge part of the Fund's assets against changes in liabilities for one or more employers.

 The principal aim of these risk management techniques is to effectively look to provide more certainty of real investment returns vs CPI inflation and/or protect against volatility in the termination position.
 It is designed to reduce risk and provide more stability/certainty of outcome for funding and ultimately employer contribution rates.
 This will be done on an opportunistic basis to ensure the most efficient and cost effective approach is taken.
+This could have implications on future actuarial valuations and the assumptions adopted but did not impact on the 2016 valuation approach.
 Further details of the framework will be included in further updates of the FSS and ISS.

-INVESTMENT STRATEGY BUCKETS
+INVESTMENT BUCKETS

-The Fund has implemented a choice of "investment strategy" buckets for employers with effect from 1 April 2017.
-These are called:
+The Fund has implemented a choice of "investment" buckets for employers with effect from 1 April 2017.
+These will be called: